 Leadership as a Factor in New Employee Onboarding

-An employee’s onboarding experience is the one of the greatest opportunities to put your best foot forward.
+The employee onboarding experience is the one of the greatest opportunities in the talent acquisition process to put your best foot forward.
 It’s the chance to get to know your employee and for them to get to know the organization in a way that will earn their loyalty for staying with you long-term.
 Training and on-boarding is more than simply learning the job requirements, department processes, and company policies.
 It’s the time when a new employee taps into the company culture and gets a true feel for whether or not the position and organization will be a good fit for their long-term career goals.
 Leadership’s role is important in this arena in so many ways, including the fact that the people in charge tend to serve as role models for the company, modeling what the culture will be and how employees operate and find value within that culture.

 Most employees understand that leadership is often busy.
 Adding check-ins with new hires to the list of responsibilities might sound daunting, but if you want to create an inclusive culture that shows every employee, especially the new ones, that their ideas and skills are truly valued, it’s a must-do.
 Making leadership more accessible can be done in a number of ways, from hosting regular new hire meetings (these can even be conducted town hall style as opposed to one-on-ones) to an open-door policy where employees are encouraged to ask questions and learn more about the company’s mission, vision, and values directly from leadership.